by 123DCatch, published

 Giraffe Capture by 123DCatch is licensed under the Creative Commons - Attribution license.

-We're sure 123DCatch would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure 123DCatch would love to see what you've printed.
+Please document your print and share a Make with the community.